LambethFoodbank/foodbankapp/docs/concurrency.md

 * If `count === 0` → no row matched → concurrency conflict.
 * Conflict response:

-  * Generate warning log via `logWarningReturnLogId`.
-  * Record audit log entry with `wasSuccess: false`.
-  * Return typed error `{ type: "concurrentUpdateConflict", logId }`.
+  * Show standard concurrency warning.
-* If DB update succeeds → fetch latest record to refresh state.
+* If DB update succeeds or is canceled → fetch latest record to refresh state.
-* Ensures audit log for every attempt (success/failure).

 ---